Just Breath! Biohacking Your Breathing

 Hack Your Way to Better Health

-We are on our fourth biohack of the year this month!
+We are on our fourth biohack of the year, Just Breath!
+Biohacking Your Breathing.
 So far we have discussed the concept of biohacking itself, the importance of knowing your vitamin D levels and maintaining them, chiropractic care and how it relates to increased health and vitality and this month we will discuss breathing exercises and learning to control our breathing for improved health.
 My goal as your chiropractor is to bring to our patients at Desert Valley Chiropractic and our North Phoenix community simple inexpensive ways to improve their health and feel a sense of empowerment over their healthcare journey.

 Learn to Control Your Breath